 This is why the question of the Muslim Brotherhood -- officially banned in Egypt, but nevertheless the country's largest opposition group -- is so crucial.

 The Brotherhood is the world's most influential Islamist organization, and Islamism -- the radical ideology that seeks the submission of all people to Islamic law -- is perhaps the most virulent antidemocratic force in the world today.
 In Daniel Pipes's phrase, "it is an Islamic-flavored version of totalitarianism."
 Like other totalitarian cadres, Islamists despise democratic pluralism and liberty in principle.
 But they are quite ready to make use of elections and campaigns as tactical stepping-stones to power.

 As with Adolf Hitler in 1933 or the Czechsolovak communists in 1946, Islamists may run for office and hold themselves out as democrats; but once power is in their grasp, they do not voluntarily relinquish it.
-Just months after Hamas, a self-described "wing of the Muslim Brotherhood," won a
+Just months after Hamas, a self-described "wing of the Muslim Brotherhood," won a majority of seats